 You can see a visual representation of the CEO compensation at Zoetis, below.

 Zoetis Inc. has increased its earnings per share (EPS) by an average of 27% a year, over the last three years (using a line of best fit).
 It achieved revenue growth of 8.2% over the last year.

 This demonstrates that the company has been improving recently.
 A good result.
 It's also good to see modest revenue growth, suggesting the underlying business is healthy.
 It could be important to check this free visual depiction of what analysts expect for the future.

 Has Zoetis Inc. Been A Good Investment?

-Boasting a total shareholder return of 119% over three years, Zoetis Inc. has done well by shareholders.
-This strong performance might mean some shareholders don't mind if the CEO were to be paid more than is normal for a company of its size.
+Boasting a total shareholder return of 140% over three years, Zoetis Inc. has done well by shareholders.
+So they may not be at all concerned if the CEO were to be paid more than is normal for companies around the same size.

 Juan Alaix is paid around the same as most CEOs of large companies.